 In particular, it is important to take note of how cognitive problems are defined.
 For example, they can be described as:

-- asymptomatic - minor changes that are not noticeable in mild daily life - minor problems that have a limited impact on daily life
+- asymptomatic - minor changes that are not noticeable in light daily life - minor problems that have limited impact on daily life

 - Dementia generates more serious problems that significantly interfere with daily life.